-Students share their plans to take or not to take a gender specific course and give reasons for their decisions.
+Students share their plans to take or not to take a course traditionally associated with the opposite gender and give reasons for their decision.

 Lesson Preparation

 Essential Questions: Is it OK for school courses to be male-only or female only.
 If so, is it legal and ethical?
 Should schools encourage students to take courses based on gender (e.g., females take sewing; males take shop)?
 Engagement (Hook): Ask: Who plans to enroll in (or has already taken) a family and consumer science courses?
 Who plans to enroll in (or has already taken) a course such as welding or woodworking?